endowproject/endowproject.github.io/index.md

 The ENDOW project is a collaborative network of social scientists interested in cross-cultural comparative work.

-We are bringing together anthropologists and other social scientists working primarily in rural – and rapidly changing – communities around the world to explore key social and environmental dimensions of the human condition.
+We are bringing together anthropologists and other social scientists working primarily in rural – and rapidly changing – communities around the world with research that explores key social and environmental dimensions of the human condition.

 We are working to build the networks and infrastructure (including survey protocols, database architectures, and analytical tools) that will facilitate meaningful, productive comparisons -- see the [data management page](https://endowproject.github.io/data-management/) for more on some of these efforts.